johnmartingodo/hydrofoil_fast_ferry_resistance_model/README.md

 details

 ## Acknowledgments
-The herein contained data constitutes results of a research project that was conducted at the NTNU Department of Marine Technology.
+This repository contains results of a research project that was conducted at the NTNU Department of Marine Technology.
 The project was funded by the enabling Zero Emission passenger Vessel Services (ZEVS) research project (NFR grant No. 320659) and